devopsman/testit/README.md

 $ ssh <username>@bastion.ylly.com
 </code></pre>
 Please make sure the <username> you are using the same as file name with public ssh key that was committed to devops repository as described in P.4 of Basic Concepts
-3. Check access to any of AWS servers(only with web or worker role) by next command from bastion host:
+3. Check access to any of AWS servers(only with web or worker role) and to staging accounts by next command from bastion host:
 For web host:
 <pre><code>
 $ ssh web1